NHRA: Pro Stock teams get into confrontation during Houston race

 The relationship between the two teams had apparently become strained when Laughlin switched from Gray Motorsports engines to Elite Motorsports engines in his race car for this weekend’s event.

-“The whole thing is just stupid and could have been avoided if he just grew up a little,” the 28-year-old Laughlin told FoxSports.com.
+“The whole thing is just stupid and could have been avoided if he just grew up a little,” the 28-year-old Laughlin said.
 “He’s going to have a very hard career if he acts like a spoiled kid every race.”

 There was no immediate comment from the Tanner Gray camp.